Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 - Cars Land

-While Disneyland Park and Disney California Adventure may share some similarities with parks in Disney World, the majority of the parks are completely unique, with areas like Cars Land, Pixar Pier and Avengers Campus that aren't present in Florida.
+While Disneyland Park and Disney California Adventure may share some similarities with Disney World, most of the parks are completely unique, with areas like Cars Land, Pixar Pier and Avengers Campus that aren't present in Florida.

 Disney World